QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 * Computers
 * Services

 It's a term that is often used when talking about access control.
+They all have a unique identifier assigned, called **SID (Security Identifier)**.
 </div><div>

 To configure permissions for a folder 🔐